-The foster care system in Washington state needs some work.
-So let's get on it.
+The foster care system in Washington state needs some work - and we’re digging in.